maitreyak/APUE_Book_Solutions/chapter8.md

 ```
 # 8.7
 # We mentioned in Section 8.10 that POSIX.1 requires open directory streams to be closed across an exec.
 Verify this as follows: call opendir for the root directory, peek at your system’s implementation of the DIR structure, and print the close-on-exec flag.
 Then open the same directory for reading, and print the close-on-exec flag.

+Confusing at first, the author probably wanted to convey that child processes inherit the parents open file descriptors.
+Unless the the flag ```O_CLOEXEC``` is set on the file descriptor.
 ```c
 #include <stdio.h>
 #include <unistd.h>